-If you intend to come to the Graduation Ceremony, please select this option in LUCAS.
+If you intend to come to the Graduation Ceremony on 14 May 2021, please select this option in LUCAS.

 If you attend the ceremony you must wear academic regalia; you will hire your regalia and order your ceremony tickets when you complete your application.

 Your qualification will be awarded on the 14th May 2021 without you attending the Graduation Ceremony.
 Your parchment will be posted to you after Graduation.
 If you would like to graduate in Absentia, please select this option in LUCAS.